camunda/camunda-cockpit-plugins-deprecated/README.md

-Camunda Cockpit Plugins
+Camunda Cockpit Plugins (DEPRECATED)
 =======================

-This repository contains a collection of plugins for Camunda Cockpit, which have been developed by the Camunda BPM community and Camunda's consulting team.
+This repository contains a deprecated collection of plugins for Camunda Cockpit, which have been developed by the Camunda's consulting team quite some time ago.

+Kept here for referece, but **please do not use for any new project!*

 How to use a Cockpit plugin